Volga Germans: North America

 Germans from Russia were the most traditional of German-speaking arrivals to North America.
 In the United States, many settled primarily in the Dakotas, Kansas, and Nebraska by 1900.
 The south-central part of North Dakota was known as "the German-Russian triangle" (that includes descendants of Black Sea Germans).
 A smaller number moved farther west, finding employment as ranchers and cowboys.
-They also settled in Iowa, Michigan, Minnesota, Oregon (especially in Portland), Washington, Wisconsin, and Fresno County in California's Central Valley.
+They also settled in Ohio, Iowa, Michigan, Minnesota, Oregon (especially in Portland), Washington, Wisconsin, and Fresno County in California's Central Valley.
 They often succeeded in dryland farming, which they had practiced in Russia.
 Many of the immigrants who arrived between 1870 and 1912 spent a period doing farm labor, especially in northeastern Colorado and in Montana along the lower Yellowstone River in sugar beet fields.
 Colonies kept in touch with each other through newspapers, especially Der Staats Anzeiger, based in North Dakota.
 By author Richard Sallet's count, there were 118,493 descendants of Volga Germans of the first and second generation living in the United States according to the 1920 United States census.

 In Canada, the largest groups settled mainly in the area of the Great Plains: Alberta, Manitoba, and Saskatchewan.
+In Saskatchewan, many settled in the predominantly German settlement of St. Joseph's Colony, including the town of Luseland.

 South America

 Germans from Russia also settled in Argentina (see German Argentines) and Brazil (see German Brazilians).
-Additionally, many of the Volga Germans who had previously settled in Brazil later also went to settle in Argentina, due to the difficulties of planting wheat in Brazil, among other reasons.
+Additionally, many of the Volga Germans who had previously settled in Brazil later also went to settle in Argentina due to the difficulties of planting wheat in Brazil, among other reasons.

 In Argentina, Volga Germans have founded many colonies or villages.
 For example, around the city of Coronel Suárez in the South of Buenos Aires Province, around the city of Crespo in Entre Ríos Province, along the East of La Pampa Province, etc. Every year, the community of Volga German descendants holds different celebrations in the country in which they keep their traditions alive.
 For example, the Kerb (festival to honour the patron saint of a colony), the Kreppelfest, the Strudelfest, the Füllselfest, the Schlachtfest (also promoted by its Spanish name Fiesta de la Carneada), the Fiesta del Pirok (Bierock festival), etc.

-Today 8% of the Argentine population or 3.5 million Argentines claim German ancestry.
-Of those, more than 2.5 million claim Volga German descent, making them the majority of those having German ancestry in the country, and accounting for 5.7% of the total Argentinian population.
-Descendants of Volga Germans outnumber descendants of Germans from Germany, which number 1 million in Argentina (2.3% of the population).
+Today, 8% of the Argentine population or 3.5 million Argentines claim German ancestry.
+Of those, more than 2.5 million claim Volga German descent, making them the majority of those having German ancestry in the country, and accounting for 5.7% of the total Argentine population.
+Descendants of Volga Germans outnumber descendants of Germans from Germany itself, who number one million in Argentina (2.3% of the population).